Improving Makeup Face Verification by Exploring Part-Based Representations: Conclusion

 \section{Conclusion}

-In this letter, we proposed two strategies to crop facial parts and evaluate the improvements of these adoption for the face verification with makeup task.
+In this letter, we proposed two strategies for cropping facial parts and evaluate the improvements of these adoption for the face verification with makeup task.
 Experiments performed in four publicly available datasets and also in a cross-dataset protocol showed that improvements can be achieved in the evaluation metrics, even without any retraining or fine-tuning of the CNN models.
 Since we provided the source code of the proposed pipeline\footnote{The source data will be available online upon this letter acceptance.}, the entire experimental procedure can be reproduced to regenerate and extend the obtained results.
-Some viable future research topics include the investigation of other features to represent facial parts, other methods to fuse the scores and the evaluation of facial parts for other challenges in face verification, such face images with occlusion and noise.
+Some viable future research topics include the investigation of other features to represent facial parts, and the evaluation of facial parts for other challenges in face verification, such face images with occlusion and noise.